flenniken/collections/docs/overviews.md

 Shown below are the first collection's image files.
 Each file is named after its collection "c1" in this case.
 The full resolution files end with "p.jpg".
 The p stands for preview; preview of the original raw file.
-The thumbnail images end with "t.jpg" except for the one used in the index which ends with "tin.jpg".
+The thumbnail images end with "t.jpg".
 The middle number starts a 1 and it determines the position on the thumbnail page and the order on the image page.

+The image files are not checked in.

 ~~~
 images